jeandrek/do-it/README.md

 # do-it
-Do-it is a toy procedural imperative (although everything is an expression for simplicity) programming language I'm writing to gain experience in code generation.
+Do-it is a _messy_ toy procedural imperative (although everything is an expression for simplicity) programming language I'm writing to gain experience in code generation.
 It uses Scheme S-Expression syntax and the compiler is written in Scheme.

-**Warning: perhaps messy code!** Suggestions are very welcome.
+**Warning: messy code!** Suggestions are very welcome.

 ## Why?
 Because I want to learn about code generation.